DNnate/CISSP-Study-Resources/CISSP-Domain-3-Objectives.md

                 - monitor attack, exposure and abuse indexes for new threats to virtual machines (which might be better protected); often, virtualization administrators have access to all virtuals

 [3.6](#3.6) Select and determine cryptographic solutions (OSG-9 Chpts 6,7)
+- FIPS 140-2: Established to aid in the protection of digitally stored unclassified , yet sensitive information.
+ - Developed by NIST for use in computer systems by non-military American government agencies and government contractors
+ - **FIPS 140-2** (Federal Information Processing Standard) Security levels include
+  - Level 1: lowest level of security.
+  - Level 2: Specifies requirement for security levels that protect sensitive information.
+  - Level 3: Requires physical protection to ensure high degree of confidence that any attempts to tamper are evident and detectable.
+-  **FIPS 140-3**: As of April 2022, superseeds FIPS 140-2
+   - Level 1: Production grade equipments and externally tested algorithms
+  - Level 2: Adds requirements for tamper-evidence and role-based authentication.
+  - Level 3: Includes tamper-resistance, identity-based authentication, and sepereation between interfaces
+  - Level 4: Adds protections against environmental attacks and more stringent physical security requirements.
+Requires the ability to be tamper-active, erasing the content of the device if it detects various forms of environmental attack.
 - 3.6.1 Cryptographic lifecycle (e.g., keys, algorithm selection)
     - Keep **Moore’s Law** in mind (processing capabilities of state-of-the-art microprocessors double about every 2 years), and have appropriate governance controls in place to ensure that algorithms, protocols, and key lengths selected are sufficient to preserve the integrity of the cryptosystems for as long as necessary -- to keep secret information safe
     - Specify the cryptographic algorithms (such as AES, 3DES, and RSA) acceptable for use in an organization